 Tip 6: If you will be a junior or senior during the term you are registering for and wish to register for a sophomore priority course (or a senior, junior or sophomore and wish to register for a frosh priority course), you must waitlist the upperclass waitlist section of the course (identified by the WL characters following the course number: e.g., WL0 or WL2).
-Go to the first day of class to see if the instructor will let you add the course via a drop/add card.
 If you will be a sophomore or a first-year student, you may register for an open sophomore priority course by registering for the main section of the course (no WL characters); if the section is closed, you may waitlist it.